PicoPlanetDev/Target-Analysis/README.md

 ## Documentation
 ### Information

 Created by Sigmond Kukla for the Mt.
-Lebanon Rifle Team in May, June, and July of 2021.
+Lebanon Rifle Team in 2021.
+Project started in May 2021, currently in active development.

-Future people: Is COVID over yet?

 ### Measurements

 *Disclaimer: This might not actually be what these rings are called...
 I'm just going off of what I used in the code.

-Measurements are from *NRA Smallbore Rifle Rules* January 2010 booklet.
+Measurements are from *NRA Smallbore Rifle Rules* January 2010 edition booklet.

 **NRA A-17 target:**
 - Outer ring   - 46.150 millimeters radius